 Does the amount of protection affect the amount of light emitted?

-To all intents and purposes: No. If you’re a photographer and comparing the output of an IP20 and IP67 strip with a professional light meter then you may notice a difference, but in most practical circumstances there is none.
+To all intents and purposes: No. If you were to compare the output of an IP20 and IP68 strip with a professional light meter then you may notice a difference, but in most practical circumstances there is none.
 The silicone used is high quality and very transparent.

 The majority of the LED Strips we sell come in whole metre rolls with the most common lengths being 1M, 5M, 10M & 20M.
 Certain types of strips come in smaller and more incremental lengths.

 Only you will really know for certain what length is required but you can quite easily cut strips to your required length by trimming them at the cut points.
 Some strips are clearly marked with an image of scissors at the cut points, others are designated by a straight line across the copper terminals.

 This is easiest to do on IP20 and IP65 strips.
 IP67 and IP68 can also both be cut, but need to be resealed with silicone at the cut point in order to preserve their level of moisture protection.
 We take no responsibility for the failure of inadequately re-sealed strips.